City: Cusco, Mountains // Activities: Trekking //

 - Camping for 3 nights

-- Professional and experienced tour guide fluent in English, specialized in hiking and trained in first aid and rescue (will be with you from the first to the last day)
+- Professional and experienced tour guide fluent in English, specialized in hiking the Inca Trail and trained in first aid and rescue (will be with you from the first to the last day)

-- Professional chef, assistant cook and waiter for customer service.
-The chefs are graduates of culinary schools with many years of experience cooking in the mountains; they join at km 82.
+- Professionally trained chefs and assistants (the chefs graduated from culinary schools with many years of experience cooking in the mountains; they join at km 82)

-- Tourist ticket to the Inca Trail and Machu Picchu
+- Entrance to the Inca Trail and to Machu Picchu

 - Radio communication

-- Train EXPEDITION leaving Aguas Calientes in the afternoon*
+- Perú Rail train Expedition leaving Aguas Calientes in the afternoon

-- Pick up from the train station and transfer to Hotel in Cusco
+- Pick up from the train station in a van to the Hotel in Cusco

 - Camping tables, chairs and tableware

-- Dishes rich in calories, vitamins and proteins that will provide all the energy that you need for the trek.
+- Dishes rich in calories, vitamins and proteins that will provide all the energy that you need for the trek (3 breakfasts, 3 lunches, 3 dinners and snacks).
+Please let us know in advance if you have any special diet requests (vegetarian, vegan, diabetic, allergies etc.).

 - Entrance to Huayna Picchu*

-* Please note that the estimated time to start your guided tour of the Machu Picchu Citadel is between (8:15 am - 9:00 am).
+*Please note that the estimated time to start your guided tour of the Machu Picchu citadel is between 8:15 am - 9:00 am.
 However, this might be delayed due to the pace of the group and weather issues.
-Therefore, there is a risk of having to leave your guided tour half way to be able to make it on time for your climb to either Huayna Picchu.
+Therefore, there is a risk of having to leave your guided tour half way through in order to be able to make it on time to hike Huayna Picchu.

-- The tour starts at 6:00 am on the first day.
+- The tour starts at 5:30 am on the first day (departures almost daily).

 - Important: If you do not bring your passport, you won’t be given entrance to the trail.

-- If you booked the trail with discounts for students with ISIC card please bring it and also your university ID (no copy or expired version, it must be the original document.
-If you do not bring your card you will be denied entry into the Inca Trail as the permits won’t be valid without your card.)
+- If you booked the trail with discounts for students with ISIC card please bring your passport as well and also your university ID (no copy or expired version, it must be the original document.
+If you do not bring your card you will be denied entry into the Inca Trail as the permits won’t be valid without your card).

 - If you have medical restrictions for some or all the activities detailed in your booking please contact your doctor and inquire about the risks of doing said activities.